 That’s why my heart stopped when I first laid eyes on madrone.
-It’s just the purdiest tree in the whole freakin’ world, I can’t believe it’s actually native to Oregon.
+It’s just the purdiest tree in the whole damned world, I can’t believe it’s actually native to Oregon.
 Usually, I end up coveting things I’ll never get my hands on like a limited crop coffee bean or shoes the world will never see again: “Oh, do you like them?
 My mother’s sister’s friend’s aunt got them in Kathmandu in 1987 from a cart on the street.”Madrone, or Arbutus menziesii (ar-BYOO-tus men-ZEES-zee-eye, you cocktail lovers), and I have a lot in common.
 In fact, we share almost every characteristic Google serves up.
-Following is a photo melange of its mesmerizing bark taken at the base of Cooper Mountain Nature Park interspersed with a breakdown of our mutual fabulousness.Madrone is uniquely beautiful–Well, duh.
+Here’s a photo melange of its mesmerizing bark taken at the base of Cooper Mountain Nature Park interspersed with a breakdown of our mutual fabulousness.Madrone is uniquely beautiful–Well, duh.
 Just sayin’.

 It has a variety of seasonal looks–Yup.
 I’ve been known to wear kimono robes with hiking boots and pants made out of tapestries.
-I love Portland.It requires dry soil–I’m allergic to mud.
+I love Portland.It requires dry soil–I’m allergic to deep mud.
 Scrubbing it out of truck seats, white cotton socks, and my living room carpet has forever turned me off to hiking during the monsoon.
 Which makes living in the Pacific Northwest more than a little awkward.

 Madrone’s reddish bark peels away to reveal new layers every summer–Sunburn induces the same condition in myself.
 In fact, if I’m out in the sun for more than ten minutes, I need skin grafts.
 Fucking northern European ancestors.

 It’s leaves are darker on top and lighter on the bottom–I’m much, much lighter where the sun don’t shine.
 My ass could reflect starlight.
-When I put on shorts for the first time in spring, you’re gonna need shades.
+When I put on shorts for the first time in spring, get out your shades.

 Madrone needs full sun to thrive–Me, too.
 Despite my habit of burning faster than a bag of microwave popcorn, I could never survive a winter in Alaska or Norway or anywhere above the Arctic Circle.
 Darkness holds no allure, vampires don’t seduce me.